Frequently Asked Questions about Nusa Penida

 Mola-mola or oceanic sunfish, along with manta rays has been attracting divers to Bali and specifically Nusa Penida for years.
 There are chances to see a mola-mola on basically any dive and any time of the year, though the best chances are between July-October.
 Thanks to the upwelling currents this deep-see pelagic dwellers are brought closer to the reefs around Penida where they get cleaned by various species of reef fish.

-Most of the sightings take place at depths below 20 meters, so having your Advanced or Deep certification or equivalent is a necessary minimum if you seek to find those elusive creatures.
+Most of the sightings take place at depths below 20 meters, so having your SSI Advanced Adventurer certification or equivalent is a necessary minimum if you seek to find those elusive creatures.

 The primary advantage is total convenience and excellent value.
 Our diving package options handle all your key logistics.
 This includes your accommodation, daily dives with lunch, and all necessary transport on the island.
 Furthermore, these packages offer a better overall diving price compared to booking each component separately, letting you focus entirely on your holiday.